Contact Information as an Asset

 Lead Generation

-Marketers who specialize in lead generation need to find prospects that they can hand off to the sales team.
+Marketers specializing in lead generation must find prospects to hand off to the sales team.
 In this field, getting the contact information of a qualified prospect is half the battle (not unlike getting someone’s number for a date).
-To that end, marketers are now in the habit of building marketing programs around “free” content offers (white papers, e-Books, demos, etc.), where the price of accessing the content is contact information.
+To that end, marketers are now in the habit of building marketing programs around “free” content offers (white papers, e-books, demos, etc.), where the price of accessing the content is contact information.

 Digital marketers are also extremely interested in the data collected by their campaigns.
 They use it to judge their success and to inform future marketing directions.
 Unfortunately, not as much thought is given to the quality of that data.